Welcome to the

 1976 found the Kolping San Francisco alive and functioning, ready to celebrate its 50th Anniversary.
 Membership had been restricted to men only, and the time had arrived to open the membership up to ladies as well.

 The Golden Jubilee of Kolping San Francisco was celebrated on November 13, 1976 with a Mass at St. Boniface Church and followed by a banquet and dance.

-Activities at this time consist of monthly meetings with social functions taking place for members and friends at frequent intervals.
-All these activities take place at our house at 440 Taraval Street.
-Our plans at this time are to open up our center to the community activities.
+Activities at this time consist of monthly meetings with social functions taking place for members and friends at the Kolping house at 440 Taraval Street.
+We welcome new members.